List in Kotlin

 The clear() function removes all elements from the list.

-In the example below, I created a mutable list of numbers and then iterated through that list for displaying its elements.
+In the example below, I created a mutable list of numbers and then iterated through that list to display its elements.

 This is followed by using the clear() function and we “iterated” through the list again.
 See the list before and after using the clear() function: